Akshay-ch-dj/Javascript-experience-projects/JS_practice_files/4-ES6/Readme.md

         // In ES6, the `spread` operator simplifies it all, const sum3 = addFourAges(...ages);
         console.log(sum3);

+        // Can use other functions easily, as Math.max requires
+        // comma separated values than arrays.
+        const MAX_AGE = Math.max(...arr); // returns 34
         ```

         It got more use cases, eg: for joining arrays.